9 Creative Packaging Ideas for Small Businesses + Examples | Fit Small Business

 For inspiration, reference these creative examples of printed stock boxes:

-3. Exterior Logo Stickers
+3. Logo Stickers

 Price: 6 cents–$7 per sticker (depending on size and extent of customization)

-This is the most cost-effective exterior branding option, and, once the stickers and boxes are ordered, assembly can quickly be performed in-house.
+Logo stickers can be used on the exterior of your shipping materials to easily and affordably add a touch of customization.
 Exterior logo stickers also allow you to easily add branding to any type of shipping container—making them perfect for businesses that use a variety of box sizes or multiple sources for their shipping supplies.

 Here are some examples of effective packaging logo stickers:

-Internal Packaging Customizations
+Internal Packaging Customization Ideas

 Here are some creative ways you can fill your packages and add a custom feature to your brand experience:

-4. Cards or Thank-you Notes
+5. Cards or Thank-you Notes

 Price: 5 cents–$1 per card (depending on customizations and stationary quality)

+Adding a handwritten or pre-printed thank you note is an easy and cost-effective way to add a personal touch to your small business packaging.
 Cards and notes offer another way for customers to engage with your business and help people remember your brand the next time they’re shopping.
 They also give ecommerce orders a personal element that helps enforce an emotional connection.

 Check out these creative examples of businesses that have added notes and cards to their packaging:

-5. Logo Tags or Stickers
+6. Logo Tags or Stickers

 Price: 10 cents–$2 per piece (depending on material and size)